heroku/heroku-aspen-migrate/README.md

 # heroku-aspen-migrate

 Attempt (mostly) automatic upgrade of an app from Aspen to Cedar.
-This script will attempt to create a new app named `myapp-*cedar*` that mimics the original as closely as possible.
+This script will attempt to create a new app named `myapp-cedar` that mimics the original as closely as possible.

 ## Installation